linode/linode_api4-python/README.rst

 Usage
 -----

+Check out the `Getting started with Linode Python`_ guide to start using the official Python library.
 Read our `Python Reference`_ for extensive documentation on this library.

 Examples
 --------